iquipsys-positron/iqp-docs-cmdlets/realtime/Signals.md

 - SiteId < String >

     A site id.
 Required parameter.
-Can be retrieved from Get-IqpSites
+Can be retrieved from Get-IqsSites

 - Id < String >

     A signal id.
 Required parameter.
-Can be retrieved from Get-IqpSignals
+Can be retrieved from Get-IqsSignals

 - < CommonParameters >